cforte7/Random-Event-Analysis/README.md

 	last_hits: 0
 }
 ```
-  For the purposes of this analysis, we are concerned with "target" or "target_source", "attacker_name" or "damage_source", and the first "value" entry.
+  For the purposes of this analysis, we are concerned with "target" or "target_source", "attacker_name" or "damage_source", and the first "value" entry which represents the damage done.

   We begin the script by importing our needed packages as well as our data.
 ```python